kuzeko/Twitter-Importer/README.md

 Visit the Twitter developer page and create a new application: https://dev.twitter.com/apps/

 There you will get your `CONSUMER_KEY` and `CONSUMER_SECRET`.
+Make sure your app and token have both read and write permissions.

 Then edit the file